FPan7792/teamify-project/README.md

 _Have a view on your team value and manage the players your want in your team_

+_Create an account and LogIn_

 **FEATURES COMING SOON**

-_Create an account, log in and save your teams into DTB_
+_Save your teams into DTB_

 _Find a team among the 6 big europeans soccer leagues_

 _Search and find a player by team_

 _Set a maximum amount for your team a control your mercato goals_

+_Some cool features about players and teams design_

 **USED TECHNOLOGIES**